hgcl/clara-le/pages/posts/36-keeping-up-with-the-fruits-and-veggies.md

 Robin's parents came to visit a few weeks ago.
 We took advantage of Robin's father woodworking skills to build our bookshelf together.
 I love how it looks and am so happy to finally be able to store our books in a proper bookshelf[^2]!

-[^2]: They hadn't moved from their cardboard boxes since our arrival in February—shame on us.
+[^2]: They hadn't moved from their cardboard boxes since our arrival in February — shame on us.

 ## Learning Russian